ropensci/USAboundaries/README.md

 ### Related packages

-Each function returns a `SpatialPolygonsDataFrame` which is suitable for use with the [sp](http://cran.r-project.org/package=sp) or [leaflet](http://cran.r-project.org/package=leaflet) packages, and which can be fortified by the [broom](http://cran.r-project.org/package=broom) package for use with [ggplot2](http://cran.r-project.org/package=ggplot2).
-See the [geojsonio](http://cran.r-project.org/package=geojsonio) package for functions to convert these boundaries to GeoJSON.
+Each function returns an `sf` object from the [sf](http://cran.r-project.org/package=sf) package, which can be mapped using the [leaflet](http://cran.r-project.org/package=leaflet) or [ggplot2](http://cran.r-project.org/package=ggplot2) packages.

 If you need U.S. Census Bureau boundary files which are not provided by this package, consider using the [tigris](http://cran.r-project.org/package=tigris) package, which downloads those shapefiles.

 ### Citation and license

-The historical data provided in this package is available under the CC BY-NC-SA 2.5 license from John H. Long, et al., [Atlas of Historical County Boundaries](http://publications.newberry.org/ahcbp/), Dr. William M. Scholl Center for American History and Culture, The Newberry Library, Chicago (2010).
+The historical boundary data provided in this package is available under the CC BY-NC-SA 2.5 license from John H. Long, et al., [Atlas of Historical County Boundaries](http://publications.newberry.org/ahcbp/), Dr. William M. Scholl Center for American History and Culture, The Newberry Library, Chicago (2010).
 Please cite that project if you use this package in your research and abide by the terms of their license if you use the historical information.

+The historical population data for cities is provided by U.S. Census Bureau and Erik Steiner, Spatial History Project, Center for Spatial and Textual Analysis, Stanford University.
+See the data in [this repository](https://github.com/cestastanford/historical-us-city-populations).

-The contemporary data is provided by the [U.S. Census Bureau](https://www.census.gov/geo/maps-data/).
+The contemporary data is provided by the [U.S. Census Bureau](https://www.census.gov/geo/maps-data/) and is in the publication domain.

 All code in this package is copyright [Lincoln Mullen](http://lincolnmullen.com) and is released under the MIT license.